rsksmart/powpeg-node/README.md

 ## Software Requirements

 1. Java JDK 1.8
-2. Bitcoin Core daemon (bitcoind) 0.17v or 0.18v
+2. Bitcoin Core daemon (bitcoind) 24.0.1
 3. A Java compatible IDE.
 Recommended [IntelliJ IDEA](https://www.jetbrains.com/idea/download) as this guide covers the setup with it